ho-thanh-und/tp/docs/UserGuide.md

 **Q**: What if the person wants to apply for multiple roles within the same company? <br>
 **A**: Multiple job titles can be added using the edit command.

-**Q**: What if there are multiple stages of interview, how should I save it? <br>
-**A**: Once one stage of the interview is completed, use the edit command to add the next interview date to override the current interview date.

 **Q**: I have details of 37 candidates saved in the app.
 But when I run `save`, the file only has details of 2 candidates.
 Why is this so? <br>
 **A**: Probably the `save` command was executed without any optional flags.
 To be able to save all data, you have 2 options:
 1. (Easiest) Use the optional `/a` flag of `save` command to save all candidates' information.